rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

 Finally, the query takes variables into account without detouring into a function with string interpolation.
-I strongly suggest practicing with the excercises below before continuing to the next section.
+I strongly suggest practicing with the exercises below before continuing to the next section.
 We've yet to discuss features like fragments or operation names, but we'll soon cover them using Apollo instead of plain HTTP with axios.

 ### Exercises: